fullstackedorg/docs/docs/introduction.md

 There are 4 key components in FullStacked

-* Core
+1. Core

-  * Built with GO and compiled to a C library.
+  * Built with GO.

   * Access to native functionalities.